jpmellado/jpmellado.github.io/teaching.md

 ---

 Current courses:
+* *Meteorology*
+Introduction to meteorology for undergraduate students of aerospace engineering at U Politècnica de Catalunya.

 * *Aerospace Technology*
 Introduction to flight mechanics, aircraft propulsion and space systems for undergraduate students at U Politècnica de Catalunya.